keithhand/uco-maps/README.md

 # se-project
-> A web application based in ruby that accesses a database of buildings at the University of Central Oklahoma and allows easy access to directions between any two buildings.
+> [Live demo](http://uptownok.com/ucomap)<br><br>A web application based in ruby that accesses a database of buildings at the University of Central Oklahoma and allows easy access to directions between any two buildings.

 ## Table of contents
 * [General Info](#general-info)
 * [Screenshots](#screenshots)
 * [Technologies](#technologies)